-The UKCAT (UK Clinical Aptitude Test) is designed to test aptitude for Medicine, rather than knowledge.
+The UCAT (UK Clinical Aptitude Test) is designed to test aptitude for Medicine, rather than knowledge.
 It tests a range of skills, including verbal reasoning, situational judgement and decision making.

-Currently 25 UK universities (out of 33) use the UKCAT, including Abderdeen, Barts (Queen Mary, University of London) and Manchester.
+The majority of universities use the UCAT, including Abderdeen, Barts (Queen Mary, University of London) and Manchester.
 It’s important to double check if the universities you’re applying to use the UKCAT – you can check this on each individual website, or use our Medical School Comparison Tool.

-A good way of preparing for this test may be to book yourself a place on our Hong Kong UKCAT course.
+A good way of preparing for this test may be to book yourself a place on our UCAT course.
 This course will equip you with everything you’ll need to know about the test.
-You could also use a range of resources available on our website, including our UKCAT information or you could try our online UKCAT Course!
+You could also use a range of resources available on our website, including Online UCAT Course!